sktime/sktime/docs/source/api_reference.rst

 The API reference provides a technical manual.
 It describes the classes and functions included in sktime.

 For a scientific manual, see the :ref:`user_guide`.

+For a list of object and estimator tags, see :ref:`tags`.

 .. include:: includes/api_css.rst